HoodieRocks/Rockwall/README.md

 # Rockwall

-> An advanced, highly-configurable and powerful chat system for Spigot and Paper
+> A highly configurable, feature-rich chat plugin for Spigot or Paper